• Skip to primary navigation

 • Peanut Butter: Helps bind the bites into a round ball shape.
 You can use any nut butter you enjoy or even sunflower seed butter if you’re nut-free.

 • Mini Chocolate Chips: Give each ball bursts of rich chocolate flavor to balance the salty peanut butter.
+Use milk or dark chocolate, up to you!

 • Raw Honey: Sweetens things up without adding any refined sugar.
 Its sticky texture also helps the bites stay together.
+Since we're not cooking these balls, here's where it helps to get a high-quality local raw honey that has all kinds of live enzymes and health benefits.
+But any honey will work!

 • Chia Seeds: Adds more fiber and protein and helps bind this snack together.